 Bus Shelters

-There are three bus shelters in the village.
+It is not recorded when the shelter recalled by Linda was taken down.
+Today there remain three bus shelters in the village.
 Two are in Hay Street, both on the east side.
 One to the south sits between Nos 20 and 24 Hay Street, where the small lane emerges from Russell End and Close.
 The other to the north is outside Franklins Farm, also known as Greenman Farm.
-The other is on the north side of Litlington Road not far from the junction with The Green.
+The third is on the north side of Litlington Road not far from the junction with The Green.

 The Parish Council paid for the erection of the Shelters and remains the owner, with responsibility for maintenance.
 Each shelter stands on the grass verge forming part of the highway, which is the responsibility of the Highway Authority; the Cambridgeshire County Council.
 The siting would have been with the agreement of the Highway Authority, granted presumably by licence, rather than formal lease.